zipi/rrr/README.md

 	rm Gemfile Gemfile.lock

-And now you can create a rails project.
-As I heard it, yarn or webpack or something has a problem if it's not running in a project that already has git initialized.
-You are of course welcome to try using rails new with the name of a project directory to create, but this worked for me:

-	mkdir rrr
-	cd rrr
+Now you can create a rails project.

-	rails new . --webpack=react --skip-coffee --database=mysql --skip-turbolinks
+	rails new rrr --webpack=react --database=mysql --skip-coffee --skip-turbolinks

 You may know rails options better than me, feel free to change what I've done to suit your objectives.
 You may see some warnings about 'unmet peer dependency "webpack@^4.0.0"', but it installs webpack 4.41.2, so I expect we're good.

-You might see a yarn error.
+Yarn saves information in the app user's home directory, so if you remove your rails project directory and run **rails new** again you might see a yarn error.
 Follow the instructions to

 	yarn install --check-files

-And that seems to fix it.
+And that will fix it.

 The rails new process is not fast, but when it's done you'll have a new sub-directory named rrr and in it a real rails project ready to run, almost.
 Rails creates a project suited to run on your computer, not in a container, so there are a few config changes to make.

+#### Configure Rails for Docker

-By default puma binds to 127.0.0.1:3000, but nobody runs a browser in a container, so that doesn't work.
+By default puma binds to 127.0.0.1:3000, but nobody runs a browser in a container, so that's not going to work.

-Get the IP of your container.

-	ip a | grep inet

-The second one should not be a loopback, for me it was 172.17.0.3.
+For a minute I had a problem with Docker on my MacBook where I had to map to the containers IP, but after an update from Docker I tried again and now it's working the way I thought it should.
+You shouldn't need to worry about the specific IP of your container.

 Edit config/puma.rb, comment out the port line and add a bind line, that part should look like this when you're done.

 	# port        ENV.fetch("PORT") { 3000 }
-	bind      "tcp://172.17.0.3:3000"
+	bind      "tcp://0.0.0.0:3000"

-The IP address may be a problem spot, I'd like to use 0.0.0.0 there, but it does not connect.
-I'm not sure if this a problem with puma or docker port mapping.
-Normally I have no problem binding to 0.0.0.0.
-You don't have to do this now, but you can prevent the container from changing IP on a restart by adding a line like this to the up-work script.
-Just remember the last line in that script must be the name of the image "rrr-work", because it's all just one command with escaped newlines to make it easier to read and edit.

-	--ip="172.17.0.3" \

-It occurs to me a better solution, if I can't get the zeros address to bind, is to pass the IP to puma in the ENV.

-In another terminal window run

-	docker port rrr-work

-You should see the containers port 3000 mapped to the hosts port 3030.
-This is specified in up-work and you can change it to suit your needs.
+It's real nice to have the webpacker dev server running and updating your pages as you make changes, saves a lot of time.
+Edit config/webpacker.yml and change these lines as shown.

+    host: 0.0.0.0
+    port: 3035
+    public: 127.0.0.1:3035

+Now just pay attention to the two port expose options in the up-work script.
+They map the container's ports 3000 and 3035 to the same ports on localhost.
+This nice as the URLs for development are exactly the same as you'd see if the server was running without Docker.

-Now you can run
+Now you can start puma for the development environment

 	rails s

-And see something in your browser.
-Go to http://localhost:3030 use the mapped host port.
+It's possible to see something in your browser.
+Go to http://localhost:3000

-It's possible to run more than server at a time, but they'll each need their own port on the host computer.
+#### Manage MySQL 8

-Now, if your app is like mine, you'll see errors.
+If your app is like mine, you'll see errors.
 We need to get the database working.

 Ctrl-C will stop the server.
 Edit config/database.yml, change the host under default from localhost to rrr-db.

-The up-mysql.sh script launches MySQL8 with options that allow root login from any host, ok for me inside my development computer, but don't do that in production.
+The up-mysql.sh script launches MySQL:8 with options that allow root login from any host, nice and easy for me inside my development computer, but don't do that in production.
-MySQL8 has new authentication plugins.
+MySQL:8 has new authentication plugins.
 I have not seen anything that is compatible with default plugin, except mysql-client.
 So that has to be fixed before we can connect.
-You might find it easier to use MySQL5.7 or postgress or whatever you prefer, I wanted MySQL8.

-To get a MySQL prompt run this in another terminal window, if you do this often put it in a script or an alias.
+To get a MySQL prompt open another terminal window and run *exec-mysql.sh* Or type in the command yourself

-	docker container exec -it rrr-db mysql
+	Docker container exec -it rrr-db mysql

-Now at you're at a mysql prompt, run this:
+Now you're root with a mysql prompt, run this:

-	ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY ''; CREATE DATABASE rrr_development;
+	ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY '';

 In production you'll want actual passwords and a secure database server, and remember either create users with the mysql_native_password authentication plugin, or change the mysql configuration like this:

 	[mysqld]
 	default-authentication-plugin = mysql_native_password

-A database image with a customized configuration is an exercise left to the reader who finds it necessary.
+A database Docker image with a customized configuration is an exercise left to the reader who finds it necessary.

-Now the database should be ready to go.
+You can create your database in the mysql terminal with

+	CREATE DATABASE rrr_development
+	CREATE DATABASE rrr_test

+Or from the command line with

+	rails db:create

+#### Yea!
+You're on Rails

+Now rails is really ready, run this again

+	rails s

 Refresh the browser and enjoy the pretty "Yay!
 You're on Rails!" page.
-But not too long, now the real work of building a Rails and React web application can begin.
+But not too long, now the real work of building a Ruby on Rails with React web application can begin.

-The first problem you'll notice is an error from web console, this can be useful during development, so to fix it edit confg/environments/development.rb and add this line inside the Rails.application.configure block.
+The first problem you'll notice is an error in the logs from web console, this can be useful during development, so to fix it edit confg/environments/development.rb and add this line inside the Rails.application.configure block.

-	config.web_console.permissions = "172.17.0.0/24"
+	config.web_console.permissions = "172.28.5.0/24"

-That network might not be the same for your docker engine, but that should be easy enough to get right.
+If you've changed the up-net script you'll know if you need a different subnet here.

-### How to Work
+### How to Accomplish Work

-On your computer list the directory where you started and now you should see your app directory, inside that just the directory you created with rails new.
-But if you list the hidden files with -a you'll see lots of things that are hidden for good reasons.
+On your computer list the directory where you started and now you should see an app home directory, inside that is the directory you created with rails new.
+List hidden files and you'll see lots of things that are hidden for good reasons.
 If you want to edit the project with an IDE on your computer just point it at the rails project, you can run **rails s** in the container at the same time.

-I'll be using SpaceVim running in the container.
-Other terminals can attach to the container with docker exec and run the server or continuous testing.
+I'll be using SpaceVim running in the container, and VSC natively.
+You can run other terminals in the container with Docker exec and run the server, command line, bin/dev-webpack-server, continuous testing, or anything else you'd like, all at the same time.
+If you do that often write a script to make if fast and easy.

+I keep these containers running all the time and just put my computer to sleep when I step away.
+When I do need to restart my computer I'll get the dev envronment started up again by opening three tabs in Terminal or Konsole, in the first I run:

+	cd rrr            // the base directory for the rrr image ./up-net.sh
+	./up-mysql.sh
+	./up-work.sh
+	cd rrr            // the rails project inside the app user's home directory

+Here I'll be at a prompt in my project directory inside the deveopment container, then in the second tab I run:

+	./exec-wds

+This runs webpack-dev-server and will refresh the page in my browser as I save any little change to the CSS or javascript.

+In the third tab I'll run:

+	./exec-server

+This run the rails development server.
+Now I can see the web site at http://localhost:3000 see the server log in the third tab, see the webpack log in the second tab, and run commands in the first tab like

+	rails generate model user name age sex rails db:migrate
+	vim app/models/user.rb

+I also typically run VCS natively and open the "folder" rrr/app/rrr.

 ### Resources

+coming soon

+### Deployment

+coming eventually